bmmlms/streamwriter/README.md

 ### :gear: Building
 - Install Lazarus IDE and the tools to crosscompile
-- Install MSYS2 with mingw32 (required for building Mbed TLS)

 Edit "Scripts\SetEnvironment.bat" to set some required paths.
 Afterwards run "Scripts\Build.bat" to build a release build.